 Curved treadmills don't come cheap.
 Fitness brand Curve Runner sells its machines for around £4,000-£5,000.

-We don't currently test treadmills but Argos and Reebok are some of the most-searched-for treadmill brands at the time of writing.
+We don't currently test treadmills but Argos, Nordic Track and Reebok are some of the most popular treadmill brands at the time of writing.
 Below is a selection of different types and styles from those picks.

 This Argos treadmill folds up when not in use, which is handy if you’d like some extra floor space when you’re not working out.
 It has 10 user programmes and a console that tracks speed, distance, time, calories burned and pulse.
 You can experiment with three manual levels of incline – 2.8%, 5% and 6.5%.